The Bredesen Protocol

 - Fish is good, but don't do too much meat.

-- I would remove all lectins.
+- Remove all inflammatory lectins.
+R

 - If you do eat fruits, make sure they are higher in fiber and not as juice.